princessbleach/ClientBrief/README.md

 Post game testing, I inherited the scales puzzle from my designer and used timeline once again to change the rotation of the scales when the platform overlaps the jar.
 This puzzle is temperamental and, if given more time, I would've improved it by having the scales affected by all objects including the player.

-Upon receiving the rigged player asset, I used Mixamo to create animations and followed tutorials on how to implement these in game.
+Upon receiving the rigged player asset, I used Mixamo (Mixamo, s.d.) to create animations and followed tutorials on how to implement these in game.
 I created multiple blend spaces to smoothly transition animations based on the player's speed, then used an animation blueprint to program these into the gameplay.

 I then created an ambient score for the main level and implemented sound effects throughout.
 Throughout the process I was also imputing assets and materials as I received them.

 ### New Approaches
-When developing the carry mechanism, I followed an online tutorial for guidance.
+When developing the carry mechanism, I followed an online tutorial for guidance (How to Carry Physical Objects in Unreal Engine 5, 2023).
 It provided substantial help for creating the mechanism however I found that the objects carried would frequently collide with the player and cause movement issues.
 Additionally, the suggested skeletal socket for the objects to bind to was not optimal and resulted in many issues; the object would also change size and shape when carried.
 Therefore I created a new carry socket and turned physics and collisions off for the object.
 This then solved the collisions issue and I realised that the initial socket had been scaled up and this was affecting the size of the object.
 I also encountered a problem when developing the 'store' mechanism: I was unable to use the same carry socket for both mechanisms and after discussing with my peers I decided to create a new socket on the player's back to store objects.
 I then adjusted this mechanism slightly to recognise which object the player was storing so that when opening the door or escaping the room, those events would only occur if storing the correct object.

 ### Testing